dstroot/readme/readme.md

 My personality type is "Virtuoso" (no, I didn't make that up and you can [test yourself here.](https://www.16personalities.com)).

-I copied the description from the website below because it is uncannily accurate.
+I copied the description below because it is uncannily accurate.
 I laughed out loud when I read the quote "Oh, I know how to fix this" in the graphic.
 I **love** fixing things!
 I was the kid who took apart all his toys to see how they worked.
-I "borrowed" my father's tools - he was frustrated with me until Mom told him he could solve the problem by buying me my own tools (she's brilliant).
+I "borrowed" my father's tools - he was so frustrated with me until Mom told him he could solve the problem by buying me my own tools (she's brilliant).
 I built forts, tree houses, go karts, and skate ramps.
 In high school I learned to weld in metal shop so I added a sidecar to my bike.
 Good times!
+I proudly hang the maker manifesto in my office.

 ![personality](https://raw.githubusercontent.com/dstroot/readme/master/personality.png)